 How MortgageDepot can help

-Freddie Mac estimates that only 5 percent of the transactions it handles will be eligible for appraisal waivers.
-The brokers at MortgageDepot work for our borrowers to obtain the best deals in financing, including new loan programs.
+Fannie Mae and Freddie Mac estimate that only 5 percent of the transactions they handle will be eligible for appraisal waivers.
+Our loan originators at MortgageDepot work for our borrowers to obtain the best deals in financing, including new loan programs.
 Whether through appraisal waiver programs, government-backed loans or conventional mortgage programs, we’ll find the loan and the program best suited to the specific needs of each borrower.

-Our brokers specialize in finding solutions for borrowers presenting us with unique circumstances or situations.
-For the buyers whose dream home needs a lot of work, we have the FHA 203K loan program
+Our loan officers specialize in finding solutions for borrowers presenting us with unique circumstances or situations.
+For the buyers whose dream home needs a lot of work, we have the FHA 203K loan program to give them the money they need to complete the purchase and to do the renovations after the closing.
+Contact MortgageDepot now for more information about appraisal waivers and the other loan programs we offer.